Design & Engineering Technology

 - demonstrate ability at active participation and contribution to a team effort as well as individual effort.

-- identify historical, cultural, human, aesthetic, environmental (sustainable), and social issues to be able to create change in the development of built environment.
+- identify historical, cultural, human, aesthetic, environmental (sustainable), and social issues needed to create change in the development of a built environment.

 - justify design solutions through multiple academic disciplines including research documentation, three-dimensional (3D) graphics, and two-dimensional (2D) technical documentation.